wfondrie/ppx/README.md

 For full documentation and examples, visit: https://ppx.readthedocs.io

 ## Installation
-While `ppx` has not been released on the Python Package Index, you can install the development version directly from GitHub.
+`ppx` is `pip` installable.
 The `ppx` package is only available for Python 3 and has only been tested with Python 3.5+.
 The `ppx` package only depends on packages in the Python Standard Library.

 ```
 pip3 install ppx